 Introduction to Modane

 Welcome to Modane, the gateway to the Alps you’ve never heard of.
 Tucked away in the French Alps near the Italian border, Modane is a quiet mountain town rich in history, alpine charm, and unexpected adventure.
-In this travel guide, discover what to see, when to go, and why Modane might just be the French Alps’ best-kept secret.
+Discover what to see, when to go, and why Modane might just be the French Alps’ best-kept secret.

 The charming hotels and accommodations in Modane offer more than just a base for ski holidays in France or a stop along multi-country road trips to and from Italy.
 This small Alpine town has deep roots shaped by military history, borderland culture, and mountain traditions.